Your Passport to Global Affairs

 Alan Van Egmond, Model UN chair, presented the FGCU-NCWA Professor Richard W. Coughlin Model UN Scholarship to Palmetto Ridge High School senior Ludmie Cesar.

 The scholarship was a stipend of $2,500 from FGCU and $500 from NCWA for educational expenses.
 Because of Ludmie's achievements as a Florida Bright Futures Medallion Scholar and recipient of a FGCU Silver Award, she will attend FGCU free of charge.
-A new Model UN judge, Jack Gulati and the Gulati Family Foundation, contributed NCWA's portion of the award.
+A new Model UN judge, Jack Gulati, and the Gulati Family Foundation contributed NCWA's portion of the award.

 Mark Walchak, chair of NCWA's School Outreach Committee, went to the classroom of Meghan Joyce, coach of the Aubrey Rogers High School AWQ team that won first place in local competition, to present the NCWA 2024 Educator of the Year award.